OpenUK/publiccode.directory/entry-files/Readme.md

 ### entry_license

-The license of the entry
+The license of the code refered to in the entry.

-## Maintainer information

 ### developer_category